Essential Excel Sheets for Stair Design

 • Total Stair Run: = Number of Treads * Tread Depth

-Purpose is to quickly iterate between different riser/tread combinations to find the most optimal and code-compliant layout before proceeding to structural design.
+The purpose is to quickly iterate between different riser/tread combinations to find the most optimal and code-compliant layout before proceeding to structural design.

 Structural Design of Stair Slab (Waist Slab) Calculator